noudess/docs-main/Spells.md

 There are tens of thousands of records in your [spells_new](https://github.com/EQEmu/Server/wiki/spells_new) table, and making sense of them all can be a little daunting (at least at first).

 Each spell has MANY fields related to it--and you're probably wondering what all of these fields do.
+You may even be up against some [Client Limitations](https://github.com/EQEmu/Server/wiki/Client-Spell-ID-Limitations), or perhaps you've just discovered that AAs are actually spells!
+Don't get too worked up!!   (╯°□°）╯彡 ┻━┻

+We'll explore these topics below.

 ## Slots